 They are not the only imported people, come from elsewhere.
 The Jews, of course, are case in point.
 The Jews were rejected from Russia, Poland, Lithuania at the end of the 19th century.
 But they integrated into Britain because they adopted or had secular mannerisms and clothing (they were not all Hasidim).
 They worked, provided services and found protection in numbers in their communities.

 Integration in the 21st century

-So the case is very much the same for black communities here now.
-The Pakistanis and Indians have had their trials.
+So the case is much the same for black communities here now.
+Pakistanis and Indians have had their trials.
 How many generations have been insulted on the street, and subject to the general far-right racism of the white football hooligan?

 The Sun itself is an outlet for these feelings.
 Why do they feel the need to continue this and promote these attitudes?
 Why do they get such support?
 There is a vicious circle between the people who have these ideas and support from the newspapers who pander to these feelings to sell copy.